What to Eat After Tooth Extraction: 60 Soft Foods to Eat

 Dry sockets typically occur within the first five days after extraction.
 Following your dentist’s advice on aftercare will help prevent them.

-After the extraction, brush your teeth gently and avoid the area.
+Following the removal procedure, it is advisable to delicately clean your teeth and avoid the treated region.
 Rinse mouth with warm salt water.

 What symptoms indicate an infection after a tooth extraction?